blob: f9a8cccb89028bb33caa24a32b6916b917987968 [file] [log] [blame] [edit]

 };

-// KeyMapBase is a chaining hash map with the additional feature that some
+// KeyMapBase is a chaining hash map.

 // The implementation doesn't need the full generality of unordered_map,